LinkedIn Profile and Job Scraper

 • LinkedIn may require a login confirmation in the LinkedIn mobile app for --login

-• You might get a captcha challenge if you logged in frequently.
-Run uvx linkedin-scraper-mcp@latest --login which opens a browser where you can solve captchas manually.
+• LinkedIn may show a captcha challenge during login.
+Run uvx mcp-server-linkedin@latest --login which opens a browser where you can solve captchas manually.
 See the uvx setup for prerequisites.

 Timeout issues: